 Building a Foundation for Emotional Intelligence

-This is a deceptively simple strategy that helps your child develop a strong foundation for emotional intelligence.
-With these two-steps children will learn that:
+This deceptively simple strategy helps your child develop a strong foundation for emotional intelligence.
+With the C.A.L.M method, children will learn that:

-- Emotions are just a part of them — that they are not who they are.
+- Emotions are just a part of them- they are not who they are.

-- Our feelings can be a message about what we might need or what we might learn.
+- Our feelings can be a message about what we might need or need to learn.

 - Emotions are not scary.
-We can experience them and send them on there way.
+We can experience them and send them on their way.

-With these two simple steps, you are doing two powerful things: Honoring how your child feels and giving your child a way to regulate that emotion.
+With this method, you are doing two powerful things: Honoring your child’s feelings and giving your child a way to regulate emotions.
 And you can do this anywhere!
 Even in a parking lot!

-Your child will not always be able to do these two steps.
+Your child will not always be able to do all of these steps.
 That is perfectly and developmentally normal.
-That is also why it is important that any strategy that you use is no more than two steps.
-Children will struggle to identify how they feel and the emotions may be so big, it is hard for them to make a choice.
+Children will struggle to identify their feelings, and the emotions may be so big it is hard for them to choose comfort, space, or silliness.

-In these moments, use a basic Feeling-Break time-in and help to scaffold these skills with them by using tools and printable prompts.
+In these moments, use a Feeling-Break time-in and help scaffold these skills using tools and printable prompts.

-With consistent use over time, your child will be able to use these strategies on the fly without tools or prompts!
-By consistently guiding your child through these two steps you will build a foundation of healthy emotion regulation that will serve them their whole life.
+With consistent use over time, your child can use these strategies on the fly without tools or prompts!
+By consistently guiding your child through this method, you will build a foundation of healthy emotion regulation that will serve them their whole life.

 These practices lead to awareness of our emotions.
 Being mindful of our feelings leads to being able to respond rather than react.

-Mindfully experiencing emotions means we recognize our emotions, we pay attention to them, and we acknowledge that emotional energy, stuffing down inside is no longer needed.
-And without needed to “control” your child’s emotions, your own stress, your own biological load, will be lifted as well.
+Mindfully experiencing emotions means we recognize our emotions, pay attention to them, and acknowledge that emotional energy, stuffing down inside, is no longer needed.
+And without needing to “control” your child’s emotions, your own stress and biological load will also be lifted.